edrosten/SQUASSH/README.md

 # Other operating systems

-On Macs, you will need to install git lfs before you start:
+On Macs, you will need to install git lfs.
+If you have [homebrew](https://brew.sh/), you can install it with:

 ```
 brew install git-lfs